orlovmax/gulp-workflow/README.md

 ## Live reload
 For this project I use live.js which minified version and  and link to this script in final html will be removed after running build task.

+##Additional things
+In this scaffold were used some third-part components like:
+- browser update screen - message that will appear for old IE
+- parked page stub - simple stub for project init.
+Useful for new github hosted site when your project in dev.
+Just remove that include from your index markup file and write some awesome code.
+- useful sass\less elements and simple grid.

 ## TODO
 * JSHint
 * make YO template based on this stuff

 ## Changelog
+* v1.1.7
+    - parked page stub added
 * v1.1.6
     - dev structure modified
 * v1.1.5